 Item Application Eligibility Compensation Entitlements deduction for the value of the wood left to the AH.
 Business losses by shop owners and employees Permanent / temporary business losses along the ROW Business / shop owners (including informal settlers), employees Cash compensation for net income loss for the duration of business stoppage (maximum up to 3 months for temporary loss and an equivalent of 6 months income for permanent loss).
-The compensation for business loss will be calculated based on fixed rates.
+The compensation for business loss will be calculated based on fixed rates1.
 Employees: indemnity for lost wages equivalent to three months income Transitional Livelihood Allowance Residential/Com mercial Structures affected All Ahs Relocated owners/renters will receive a transitional allowance for livelihood losses at AF 6,000 for 3 months Relocation Allowance Residential/Com mercial Structures affected All Ahs Relocated owners/renters (including informal settlers) will receive a relocation allowance of AF6,000 Assistance to vulnerable AH Affected by land acquisition, resettlement etc. AH which are: female- headed; poor (below poverty line) or headed by handicapped/disabled persons Vulnerable households will be provided an additional three months of average household income allowance (AF36,000) as assistance.
 Preferential employment in the project construction to willing APs.
 Severe agricultural land impact allowance Agricultural land Agricultural land owners, leaseholders or sharecroppers losing >10% of their holdings Allowance for severe land impacts equal to replacement cost of a year's net income from crop yield of land lost.
-Loss of Community, Cultural, Religious, or Government Sites Temporary or permanent loss due to the Project activities Community/ Affected households Conservation, protection and cash compensation for replacement (Schools, communal centers, markets, health centers, shrines, other religious or worship sites, tombs,.
-Cash compensation for affected structures based on the above structures entitlements Impact on irrigation Temporary or permanent loss Community/ affected Irrigation channels are diverted and rehabilitated
+Cultural, Temporary or permanent loss due to the Project activities Community/ Affected households • Conservation, protection and cash compensation for replacement (Schools, communal centers, markets, health centers, shrines, other religious or worship sites, tombs,.
+Cash compensation for affected structures based on the above structures entitlements ltem Application Eligibility Compensation Entitlements Impact on irrigation channels Temporary or permanent loss due to the Project activities Community/ affected households Irrigation channels are diverted and rehabilitated to previous standards Temporary loss of land Temporary use of land during construction AP with title, formal/customary deed, or traditional land right as vouched by local Jirga, elders or Community Development Council.
+Cash compensation based on local land rental rates for the duration of use and restoration at the end of the rental period.
+Unidentified Impacts AH or individuals Unforeseen impacts compensated based on above entitlements during project implementation by the EA.

-This fixed rate is based on the average net income of road businesses in project areas as determined by key informants interviewed during this LARP preparation.
+1 This fixed rate is based on the average net income of road businesses in project areas as determined by key informants interviewed during this LARP preparation.